GSG-G9/ws-booker/README.md

 - I can search for a workspace depending on the workspace name, loaction, datetime, and number of people.
 - I can see the top rated workspaces.
 - I can see the newest workspaces.
-- I can see inside each workspace's card (Image, name, price, location, rate, Booking button).
+- I can see inside each workspace's card (Image, name, price, location, rate, booking button).
-- I can see a workspace's details when I click on the card, such as (cover Image, photos, Name, Overview, Price, Location, Rate, Member Access hours, Amentities "WIFI, desks, kitchen, free drinking water or coffie").
+- I can see a workspace's details when I click on the card, such as (Cover Image, Photos, Name, Overview, Price, Location, Rate, Member Access hours, Amentities "WIFI, Desks, Kitchen, Free drinking water or coffie").
 - I can see a booking button in workspace's details page.
 - I can book the workspace for a day or many days at specfic time and no. of people.
 - I can rate for any workspace.